 Two of our three North American paper mills have integrated pulp mills, namely Somerset and Cloquet.
-The Somerset pulp mill produces approximately 80% of its pulp requirements, with the balance coming from market purchases of both softwood and hardwood paper pulps.
+The Somerset pulp mill produces approximately 77% of its pulp requirements and is supplied by Sappi Canada for 11% of its pulp requirements with the balance coming from market purchases of softwood paper pulp.
 Our Cloquet pulp mill can produce all the required paper pulp for its two paper machines.
 However, in 2013, and in line with our strategy to grow into higher margin segments, we converted the pulp mill to enable the production of dissolving pulp.
-We operate the pulp mill to fulfill customer requirements for dissolving pulp, as well as optimizing profitability for our paper business by utilizing paper pulps from this mill rather than making market purchases, when possible.
-When necessary, our Cloquet Mill purchases both softwood and hardwood paper pulps to cover any pulp supply requirements in excess of the amounts we produce.
-Somerset and Cloquet also utilize recovered fiber and offer products containing up to 10% recycled fiber in accordance with EPA definitions and processes.
+We operate the pulp mill to fulfill customer requirements for dissolving pulp, as well as optimizing profitability for our paper business by utilizing paper pulps from this mill rather than making market purchases, when financially attractive.
+Our Cloquet Mill purchases both softwood and hardwood paper pulps to cover any pulp supply requirements in excess of the amounts we produce.
+Somerset and Cloquet also utilize recovered fibre and offer products containing up to 10% recycled fibre in accordance with EPA definitions and processes.
 The recently acquired Matane Mill, which only makes pulp and has a capacity of 270,000 tons per annum of bleached chemi-thermo mechanical pulp, has increased our pulp integration and reduced our cost of pulp.
-Our Westbrook Mill is unintegrated and buys pulp either from Somerset or on the open market.
+Our Westbrook Mill is supplied with base paper manufactured at our Cloquet and Somerset Mills.